 1. Use one cloth to wipe up the liquid part of the spill.

-2. Use a second cloth drenched in hot soapy water to wipe down the area.
+2. Use a second cloth drenched in hot soapy water or homemade disinfecting cleaner to wipe down the area.

 3. Use a third cloth to dry the area.

 4. Toss it in the laundry bag, basket, what have you.

 When people are healthy you can wipe down various areas with a cloth and homemade cleaner and then even reuse that same cloth later in the day.
 When people are sick, use a towel once for one area, then toss it into the laundry and use another cloth for a different area.